Climate change in Norway: Carbon capture and storage (CCS)

 Currently, the Norwegian government has set the main goal of its CCS policy to identify measures that can contribute to technology development and cost reductions.
 Furthermore, they seek to construct at least one full-scale carbon capture demonstration plant by 2020.

 This was made evident in their recent feasibility studies whereby the Minister of Petroleum and Energy (overall responsibility), Gassnova SF (project coordinator and capture storage) and Gassco AS (transport) identified three potential sites for full-scale CCS projects; a cement factory in Brevik (Norcem AS), an ammonia plan at Herøys in Porsgrunn (Yara Norge AS) and a waste recovery plant at Klemetsrud (Waste-to-Energy Agency in Oslo).
 However, both Statoil and Gassnova consider an onshore facility, accessed by ship, and a pipeline to ‘Smeaheia’ to be the best solution for CO_{2} storage.
-In their statement they highlight that "the costs for planning and investment for such a chain is estimated at between 7.2-12.6 billion kroner (~US$852-1492 million) with an uncertainty of +/- 40% or better".
+In their statement they highlight that "the costs for planning and investment for such a chain is estimated at between 7.2 and 12.6 billion kroner (~US$852 and 1492 million) with an uncertainty of +/- 40% or better".
 Hence, a full-scale project will not be realised until at least 2022.

 The Norwegian Government was expected to outline further plans for CCS in the 2017 state budget.
 CCS is a potential means of mitigating the effects of fossil fuel emissions to global warming and ocean acidification.
 However, given Norway's power supply is almost 100% renewable (majority coming from hydroelectricity) it is odd that they could also be depicted as world leaders when it comes to CCS technology.
 This can be explained by several key factors;